OpenDataology/website/content/en/docs/components/katib/experiment.md

 **Note:**

-- If you deployed Katib as part of Kubeflow (your Kubeflow deployment should include Katib), you need to change Kubeflow namespace to your profile namespace.
+- If you deployed Katib as part of OpenDataology (your OpenDataology deployment should include Katib), you need to change OpenDataology namespace to your profile namespace.

 - (Optional) Katib's experiments don't work with [Istio sidecar injection](https://istio.io/latest/docs/setup/additional-setup/sidecar-injection/#automatic-sidecar-injection).
-  If you are running Kubeflow using Istio, you have to disable sidecar injection.
+  If you are running OpenDataology using Istio, you have to disable sidecar injection.
 To do that, specify this annotation:
   `sidecar.istio.io/inject: "false"` in your experiment's trial template.
 For examples on how to do it for `Job`, `TFJob` (TensorFlow) or `PyTorchJob` (PyTorch), refer to the